thaemes/GTAA_thesaurus_matcher/README.md

 ### open_subset_gtaas
 A dictionary of GTAAs for the openly accessible part with video links.
 These are the terms that were assigned to ```sdo:about``` on clip leve.

+### blocklist.txt
+List of words that will not be checked for matches.
+Words are separated by line.

 ## TODO
-- [ ] Add SPARQL query that can be used to retreive the GTAAs for a given subset.
+- [ ] Document SPARQL query that can be used to retreive the GTAAs for a given subset.
 - [ ] Decide on functionality for longer sentences; should the literal matches be triggered, and return right away?